SiaFoundation/siad/doc/api/index.html.md

 Expiration height is the height at which the storage obligation expires.

 **negotiationheight** | blockheight
-Negotion height is the height at which the storage obligation was negotiated.
+Negotiation height is the height at which the storage obligation was negotiated.

 **proofdeadline** | blockheight
 The proof deadline is the height by which the storage proof must be submitted.